A survey of algorithmic recourse: definitions, formulations, solutions, and prospects: Background

 \subsubsection{\textbf{Consequential Recommendations}}

-\amirm{def'n} Providing an affected individual with recommendations amounts to suggesting a set of \emph{actions} that should be performed to achieve a favourable outcome in the future.
-In this regard, several works have used contrastive explanations to directly infer actionable recommendations \cite{karimi2020model, ustun2019actionable, sharma2019certifai, wachter2017counterfactual}, however, \citet{karimi2020mintrecourse} suggest show that contrastive explanations may result in feasible or suboptimal actions in general settings.
-Instead, they suggest that actions should be interpreted as \emph{interventions} in a causal model of world in which actions will take place~\citep{karimi2020mintrecourse}.
-Modelled in this manner, e.g., using a structural causal model (SCM) \citep{pearl2000causality}, the down-stream effects of interventions on other variables in the model (e.g., descendants of the intervened-upon variables) can directly be accounted for when recommending actions \citep{barocas2020hidden}.
-Thus a recommended set of actions for recourse, in a world governed by a SCM, are referred to as \emph{consequential recommendations} \citep{karimi2020mintrecourse, karimi2020caterecourse}.
+\amirm{def'n} Providing an affected individual with recommendations { (e.g., response to \textbf{Q2})} amounts to suggesting \emph{a set of actions} {(a.k.a. \emph{flipsets} \citep{ustun2019actionable})} that should be performed to achieve a favourable outcome in the future.
+In this regard, several works have used contrastive explanations to directly infer actionable recommendations \cite{joshi2019towards, ustun2019actionable, sharma2019certifai, wachter2017counterfactual} { where actions are considered as independent shifts to the feature values of the individual (P) that results in the contrast (Q).} { Recent work, however, has cautioned against this approach, citing the implicit assumption of independently manipulable features as a potential limitation that may lead to suboptimal or infeasible actions} \citep{venkatasubramanianphilosophical, barocas2020hidden, mahajan2019preserving, karimi2020mintrecourse}. { To overcome this,} \citet{karimi2020mintrecourse} suggest that actions may instead be interpreted as \emph{interventions} in a causal model of the world in which actions will take place{, and not as independent feature manipulations derived from contrastive explanations.} Formulated in this manner, e.g., using a structural causal model (SCM) \citep{pearl2000causality}, the down-stream effects of interventions on other variables in the model (e.g., descendants of the intervened-upon variables) can directly be accounted for when recommending actions \citep{barocas2020hidden}.
+Thus a recommended set of actions for recourse, in a world governed by a SCM, are referred to as \emph{consequential recommendations} \citep{karimi2020mintrecourse}.